 Even apart from the league requirements, barrel size is a very important part of a softball bat.
 A player will need to try different bats with varying barrel sizes before finding the one that fits the bill.

-Different softball bats make use of different handle.
-Some bats come with a stiff handles while other comes with more flexible, softer handles.
+Different softball bats make use of the different handles.
+Some bats come with stiff handles while others come with more flexible, softer handles.
 Both have their pros and cons.

 A stiff handle is fairly fixed and rigid but the good thing about it is that when it is coupled with a soft barrel with more trampoline, the stiff handle does not register a lot of sting on the playe’s hands.